English - Higher

 Section A: Reading (to show comprehension and understanding)

-Section B: Writing (appropriate use of language and good grammar, spelling and punctuation)
+Section B: Writing (appropriate use of language and grammar, spelling and punctuation)

 Section C: Poetry (analysis and comparison of two unseen poems)